-His short film Creswick, co-written with Natalie, recently won the 2017 AWGIE Award for Best Short Form screenplay.
-He has also written short films Coma – which screened at Tropfest – and Small, screened at the opening night of Palm Springs International ShortFest.
+His short film Creswick, co-written with Natalie, won the 2017 AWGIE Award for Best Short Form screenplay.
+His other shorts, Coma – which screened at Tropfest – and Small, screened at the opening night of Palm Springs International ShortFest.

 Christian has a number of projects in development including a feature he co-wrote with Natalie Erika James for Paramount.